Bandwidth-Samples/voice-gather-js/README.md

 <!-- /TOC -->

 # Description
-This Sample app creates a call and when the phone number answers it begins a [Gather BXML](https://dev.bandwidth.com/voice/bxml/verbs/gather.html) verb.
-Allowing the calle to select an option either 1 or 2 to hear different messages.
+This sample app creates an outbound call to the Bandwidth Phone Number, and if answered will prompt the user using [Gather BXML](https://dev.bandwidth.com/voice/bxml/verbs/gather.html) to select between a list of options to hear different messages played back.

 # Bandwidth